TIHLDE/pythons_event_registration/README.md

 The project uses Prisma for ORM.
 This includes database-migrations.
 When you're done with editing the `schema.prisma`-file, run `yarn db:migrate <migration-name>` to add a migration and update your local database.

 During development and before you're ready to create a migration, you can also you `yarn db:push` to push the changes in the `schema.prisma`-file to the database without creating a migration.
-You'll still need to run `yarn db:migrate <migration-name>` and create a migration before pushing to production.
+You'll still need to run `yarn db:new-migration <migration-name>` and create a migration before pushing to production.

+When there's new migrations from other developer, you can run `yarn db:migrate` to apply these locally.

 New migrations will automatically be applied in production with the Github Action which runs on push to the `main`-branch.